-The ongoing COVID-19 pandemic or any unforeseen factor that emerges out of that pandemic or otherwise could materially adversely affect our results of operations and financial results.
+The resurgence of the COVID-19 pandemic or any unforeseen factor that emerges out of that pandemic or otherwise could materially adversely affect our results of operations and financial results.

-The COVID-19 pandemic has severely impacted global economic activity, caused significant volatility in and negative pressure on the financial markets and has had adverse effects on almost every industry, directly or indirectly.
-As a result of the ongoing COVID-19 pandemic, public health officials continue to recommend and mandate precautions to mitigate the spread of the virus, including prohibitions on congregating in heavily populated areas and shelter-in-place order or similar measures.
-A number of our tenants have been impacted by such measures as they either temporarily closed down their operations or are scaling back activity in order to comply, causing a strain on their ability to generate revenue.
-As such, our future operations may be adversely impacted by our tenants' inability to generate revenue and pay their rent due as a result of the shut-downs and other actions taken to contain or treat the impact of COVID-19.
+The COVID-19 pandemic severely impacted global economic activity, caused significant volatility in and negative pressure on the financial markets and has had adverse effects on almost every industry, directly or indirectly.
+A number of our tenants have been impacted by precautionary health measures as they either temporarily closed down their operations or scaled back activity in order to comply, causing a strain on their ability to generate revenue.
+As such, our future operations may be adversely impacted if our tenants are unable to generate revenue and pay their rent due as a result of any actions taken to contain or treat the impact of COVID-19.
 The extent of such impact will depend on future developments, which are highly uncertain and cannot be predicted.

-The COVID-19 pandemic or any future pandemic, epidemic or outbreak of infectious disease could have material and adverse effects on our business, financial condition, operating results and cash flows due to, among other factors, the following:
+Any resurgence of the COVID-19 pandemic or any future pandemic, epidemic or outbreak of infectious disease could have material and adverse effects on our business, financial condition, operating results and cash flows due to, among other factors, the following:

-- governmental authorities requiring the closure of offices or other businesses or instituting quarantines of personnel as a result of, or in order to avoid, exposure to a contagious disease; - · disruption in supply and delivery chains; - · a general decline in business activity and demand for real estate; - the repurposing or redevelopment of properties made obsolete by the pandemic; - reduced economic activity, general economic decline or recession, which may impact our tenants' businesses, financial condition and liquidity and may cause one or more of our tenants to be unable to make rent payments to us timely, or at all, or to otherwise seek modifications of their lease obligations; - difficulty accessing debt and equity capital on attractive terms, or at all, and a significant disruption and instability in global financial markets or deteriorations in credit and financing conditions, which may affect our access to capital to fund business operations or address maturing liabilities on a timely basis; and - the potential negative impact on the health of our personnel, particularly if a significant number of our employees are impacted, which may result in a deterioration of our ability to maintain business continuity during a disruption.
+- governmental authorities requiring the closure of offices or other businesses or instituting quarantines of personnel as a result of, or in order to avoid, exposure to a contagious disease; - disruption in supply and delivery chains; - a general decline in business activity and demand for real estate; - the repurposing or redevelopment of properties made obsolete by the pandemic; - reduced economic activity, general economic decline or recession, which may impact our tenants' businesses, financial condition and liquidity and may cause one or more of our tenants to be unable to make rent payments to us timely, or at all, or to otherwise seek modifications of their lease obligations;

+- difficulty accessing debt and equity capital on attractive terms, or at all, and a significant disruption and instability in global financial markets or deteriorations in credit and financing conditions, which may affect our access to capital to fund business operations or address maturing liabilities on a timely basis; and - the potential negative impact on the health of our personnel, particularly if a significant number of our employees are impacted, which may result in a deterioration of our ability to maintain business continuity during a disruption.

-While the COVID-19 pandemic did not have a significant negative impact on our operations for the year ended December 31, 2020, a number of tenants requested rental deferral or rent abatement as a result of the pandemic.
-In response to such requests, during the year ended we entered into a limited number of rent deferrals, representing approximately 1.3% of our annualized base rent for the fiscal year.
+The COVID-19 pandemic did not have a significant negative impact on our operations for the year ended December 31, 2022.
+We did not enter into any rent deferrals or rent abatements as a result of the pandemic during the year ended December 31, 2022.